krupason09/aura/README.md

 >
 ## Overview

-**PyGPT** is **all-in-one** Desktop AI Assistant that provides direct interaction with OpenAI language models, including `GPT-5`, `GPT-4`, `o1`, `o3` and more, through the `OpenAI API`.
+**Zenith Agent** is **all-in-one** Desktop AI Assistant that provides direct interaction with OpenAI language models, including `GPT-5`, `GPT-4`, `o1`, `o3` and more, through the `OpenAI API`.
 By utilizing other SDKs and `LlamaIndex`, the application also supports alternative LLMs, like those available on `HuggingFace`, locally available models via `Ollama` (like `gpt-oss`, `Llama 3`,`Mistral`, `DeepSeek V3/R1` or `Bielik`), and other models like `Google Gemini`, `Anthropic Claude`, `Perplexity / Sonar`, and `xAI Grok`.

-This assistant offers multiple modes of operation such as chat, assistants, agents, completions, and image-related tasks like image generation and image analysis. **PyGPT** has filesystem capabilities for file I/O, can generate and run Python code, execute system commands, execute custom commands and manage file transfers.
+This assistant offers multiple modes of operation such as chat, assistants, agents, completions, and image-related tasks like image generation and image analysis. **Zenith Agent** has filesystem capabilities for file I/O, can generate and run Python code, execute system commands, execute custom commands and manage file transfers.
 It also allows models to perform web searches with the `DuckDuckGo`, `Google` and `Microsoft Bing`.

-For audio interactions, **PyGPT** includes speech synthesis using the `Microsoft Azure`, `Google`, `Eleven Labs` and `OpenAI` Text-To-Speech services.
+For audio interactions, **Zenith Agent** includes speech synthesis using the `Microsoft Azure`, `Google`, `Eleven Labs` and `OpenAI` Text-To-Speech services.
 Additionally, it features speech recognition capabilities provided by `OpenAI Whisper`, `Google` and `Bing` enabling the application to understand spoken commands and transcribe audio inputs into text.
 It features context memory with save and load functionality, enabling users to resume interactions from predefined points in the conversation.
 Prompt creation and management are streamlined through an intuitive preset system.

 **PyGPT**'s functionality extends through plugin support, allowing for custom enhancements (with multiple plugins included).
 Its multi-modal capabilities make it an adaptable tool for a range of AI-assisted operations, such as text-based interactions, system automation, daily assisting, vision applications, natural language processing, code generation and image creation.